mikechamberlain/DownloadOne/README.md

 # DownloadOne

+## Prerequisites

+- yarn
+- wine
+- electron
+- electron-packager

 ## Development

-When developing, we serve the code from an HTTP development server.
-This gives us nice stuff like live reloading for free.
+During development, code is served from the HTTP development server.
+This gives us nice stuff like live reloading.

 First we need to start the web server: